 Behbud’s mission is to uplift and empower communities by providing access to quality education, affordable health services and income generation opportunities through vocational training.
 We believe that we can achieve our goals through the motivation, commitment, and participation of all stakeholders.

 Our vision is educated, healthy, prosperous, empowered and responsible individuals with equal opportunities in society.

-Behbud Association Karachi is governed by an Executive Committee which consists of seven office bearers -a President, one Senior Vice President, two Vice Presidents, a General Secretary, a Joint Secretary, a Treasurer and fifteen Project Chairpersons who are responsible for managing their respective projects.
+Behbud Association is Non Profit Educational Organization In Karachi which is governed by an Executive Committee which consists of seven office bearers -a President, one Senior Vice President, two Vice Presidents, a General Secretary, a Joint Secretary, a Treasurer and fifteen Project Chairpersons who are responsible for managing their respective projects.
 Elections are held in October each year.
 All Executive Committee members are volunteers deeply committed to Behbud’s goals and serve without compensation.

 Behbud Association Karachi is funded almost entirely by donations which are tax exempt under section 2 (36)(C) of Income Tax Ordinance 2001.
 Behbud maintains a special zakat account for zakat donations.
 This account is used for health and education only.
 Our accounts are audited annually by Ford Rhodes Sidat Hyder & Co (Ernst & Young).